Satyananda Yoga Teachers’ Association (SYTA) recognises that ethical behaviour is the foundation of all yoga practice and yoga teaching. The Code

 contact of a sexual nature, as well as claims of being a Tantric, and/or teaching Tantric sexual practices.

 5. Any form of sexual relationship with a student is unacceptable, including when a student invites or consents to such behaviour.
-The
+The exception

-organisations and communities have developed relationships with students or former students.
+and communities have developed relationships with students or former students.
 However, SYTA recommends these guidelines:

-◦If a sexual relationship develops between a teacher and a student, the teacher must end the teacher-student relationship immediately and
+◦If a sexual relationship develops between a teacher and a student, the teacher must end the teacher-student relationship immediately and refer

-refer the student to another teacher.
+the student to another teacher.
 There must be a clear understanding from both parties that the student-teacher relationship has ended.

 ◦Before engaging in a sexual relationship both parties need to allow a ‘cooling off’ period.
 A suggested length of time for the ‘cooling-off’